Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     Do keep in mind that it will only return the FIRST result.
 If you want to find more cells that fit the same value, you can try the following:

 *   sheet.find_cell_list(query)
     <br>To find the location of a list of cells that contains the value that you want to find.
-It returns in raw numbering format (<Cell R1C1 'value'>). eg:
+It currently returns in raw cell format (<Cell R1C1 'value'>). eg:

         # "Hello!" at A1, A2
         x = sheet.find_cell_list("Hello!")